agraef/raptor7/README.md

 Johannes Gutenberg University (JGU) Mainz, Germany
 This document is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

-In memory of Clarence Barlow (27 December 1945 – 29 June 2023).
+**In memory of Clarence Barlow** (27 December 1945 – 29 June 2023).

 ## Introduction

-This is version 7 of the Raptor patch, an experimental arpeggiator program based on the mathematical music theories of the composer and computer music pioneer Clarence Barlow.
+This is version 7 of the Raptor patch, an experimental arpeggiator program based on the mathematical music theories of composer and computer music pioneer extraordinaire Clarence Barlow.
 This version is a backport of the [Ardour plugin](https://github.com/agraef/ardour-lua) included in [Ardour version 8](https://ardour.org/news/8.1.html) and later, which in turn was based on the original Lua version of Raptor (version 6).
 The present version is compatible with the Ardour plugin in terms of the underlying arpeggiator core (written in Lua), as well as the parameters and factory presets.
-While it is ultimately based on [Raptor 6](https://github.com/agraef/ardour-lua), the patch was completely rewritten to provide an improved and simplified interface, and also offers some important new features, such as latch mode, improved transport and looper subpatches, a built-in MIDI learn facility, and much improved built-in support for a bunch of popular MIDI controllers.
+While it is ultimately based on [Raptor 6](https://github.com/agraef/ardour-lua), the patch was completely rewritten to provide an improved and simplified interface, and also offers some important new features, such as latch mode, improved transport and looper functions, a MIDI learn facility, and much improved built-in support for a bunch of popular MIDI controllers.
 Here's Raptor running in [Purr Data][]:

 <img src="doc/raptor7.png" alt="raptor7"  />

 Raptor is quite advanced as arpeggiators go, it's really a full-blown algorithmic composition tool, although it offers the usual run-of-the-mill deterministic and random arpeggios as well.
-But the real magic starts when you turn on `raptor` mode and start playing around with the parameters in the panel.
-The algorithm behind Raptor is briefly sketched out in my [ICMC 2006 paper][] (cf. Section 8), and you'll find some practical information to get you started below.
-But if you'd like to get a deeper understanding of how the algorithm actually works, you'll have to dive into the source code and read Barlow's article in the [Ratio book][].
+The algorithmic part is engaged when you turn on the `raptor` toggle in the panel on the right.
+The algorithm behind Raptor is briefly sketched out in my [ICMC 2006 paper][] (cf. Section 8), but if you'd *really* like to understand what's going on there, I'm afraid that you'll have dive into Barlow's article in the [Ratio book][] and Raptor's source code.
+However, for starters you can just try some of the presets by clicking on the vertical strip of radio buttons to the left of the panel, and begin twiddling the parameters in the panel to find out what they do.

-Using the patch is easy enough, however.
-Basically, you open raptor7.pd in Pd, hook up your MIDI keyboard and synthesizer to Pd's MIDI input and output, respectively, choose a preset, press the green play toggle in the time subpatch, and start playing chords.
+Using the patch is easy enough, but please check *Using Raptor* below for further information.
+In a nutshell, you open raptor7.pd in Pd, hook up your MIDI keyboard and synthesizer to Pd's first MIDI input and output, respectively, choose a preset, press the green playback toggle in the time subpatch, and start playing chords.
 Note that Raptor only generates MIDI data, so you need some sound-generating device to make music with it.
 But it works just fine with a free software synth such as [Qsynth][].
 Of course, Raptor can also be used with a DAW or outboard gear such as a hardware synth or a groovebox, and can be synced to those by sending MIDI clocks to its MIDI input.
 We discuss all this in more detail in the following sections.

 ## Getting Started

 Raptor will run in any modern flavor of Pd.
 It has been tested with Miller Puckette's "vanilla" [Pd][], Jonathan Wilkes' [Purr Data][], and Timothy Schoen's [plugdata][].
 The only additional requirement is that you'll need [pd-lua][] to run it.
 Both Purr Data and plugdata come with a recent version of pd-lua included and enabled by default.
 For vanilla, you can get pd-lua from [Deken][], and you then still need to add `pdlua` to your startup libraries.

-There is no real installation process, just download the latest Raptor release or the current git source from [GitHub](https://github.com/agraef/raptor7) and unpack it.
+There is no real installation process, just download the latest Raptor release from [GitHub](https://github.com/agraef/raptor7) and unpack it, or clone the current git source.
 If Pd has been set up properly, double-clicking the raptor7.pd file (or running something like `pd raptor7.pd` from the command line on Linux) should open the patch in Pd.
-If that gives you a bunch of error messages in the Pd console window, then you probably still need to install pd-lua and enable it in your startup libraries, see above.
+If that gives you a bunch of error messages in the Pd console window, then you probably still need to install pd-lua and enable it in your startup libraries.

 The raptor7.pd patch can be invoked by itself, or as a subpatch in another patch.
 In the latter case, you can also specify the name of an "autostart" preset to be recalled on startup as an argument (see the raptors.pd "ensemble" patch included in the distribution for an example).

-The panel on the right-hand side of the main patch has quite a few controls to change meter, tempo, and the parameters of the algorithm.
-The current state of the parameters is stored in a preset on disk if you hit the `save` button (after typing its name in the symbol box at the bottom of the panel), so that you can recall it later with the `load` button.
-Or you can use the "quick dial" (the strip of radio buttons to the left of the panel) to choose any of the 12 factory presets and the first 8 user-defined presets with a click.

 ## The Arpeggiator